e8yes/movie-lens-recommender/src/model/README.md

 3. analyze.py will load data from cassandra to spark dataframe, to calculate mse of each user and r square (use prediction from model) r square currently is not aviable due to not feasible for training the whole user dataset

-4. rating_predict.py can print the prediciton rating of given user_id and movie_id  (based on load model,
+4. rating_predict.py can print the prediciton rating of given user_id and movie_id  (based on load model)

+In case, can not trained not successful from previous part, https://drive.google.com/drive/folders/1YcZy-3ISL1kWtRqHXXyK6tGCzNo81k5q?usp=share_link      (trained model on reduced dataset)

 python3 rating_predict.py 1 2 'recommendation_model_half_without_matirx/my_model'
 first input: user_id   second: movie_id    third: path to model